plasmus/pyautorescene/README.md

   -e EXTENSION, --extension EXTENSION
                         list of extensions to check against srrdb (default:
+                        .mkv, .avi, .mp4, .iso)
+  -c, --check-extras    check missing Sample/Proof, this will scan directories, check srrdb, and add into a release dir with original rars nfo/sfv/proof and recreate sample
-                        .mkv, .avi, .mp4, .iso) --keep-srr            keep srr in output directory --keep-srs            keep srs in output directory
+  --keep-srr            keep srr in output directory --keep-srs            keep srs in output directory
 ```

 To Do
 -----
-Add a feature to check if all the .rars present in the releases directory have the correct CRC before adding Sample/Proof
+Add a feature to check if all the .rars are presents in the releases directory and in option check if they have the correct CRC before adding Sample/Proof/etc